sjl/.plan/README.markdown

 Worked.
 It's so nice to have a site generator I designed myself that's not going to change out from under me when I just want to fix something simple and move on with my life.

+## 2020-01-23

+Lesk book exercises, chapter 1:

+1. Average density would be `(/ 3r4 3r9) = 1/100000` or 1 gene every ~100kb.
+2. Parts:
+   A. Two humans would have roughly 250k differences.
+   B. A human and a chimpanzee would have roughly 3m differences.
+3. Parts:
+   A. Average density would be 2 SNPs per 1000 base pairs.
+   B. Is this a trick question?
+I think 1.1% of the differences would be in protein-coding regions.
+4. Parts:
+   A. I am confused.
+The glossary defines a "haplotype" as a group of closely-linked genes that are typically inherited together.
+So… 1 haplotype?
+But the *text* talks about a haplotype as being a combination of SNPs in a recombination-poor region.
+So if "haplotype" means the combination of SNPs, not a set of genes, then I think this would be `4^10 = 1048576`.
+   B. On a diploid chromosome, you'd have two separate sets of SNPs to combine (and order doesn't matter), so I think it's  `4^10 * 4^10 / 2`.
+   C. `(1 SNP / 5 kb) * (100 kb) = 20 SNPs = 2^20 sequences = 1048576 sequences`